gmc-code/PC-microbit-micropython/docs/images/flipping_and_rotating_images.rst

 | to
 | **[0, 9, 9, 0, 0, 9, 9, 9, 0, 0, 0, 9, 9, 9, 9, 0, 9, 9, 9, 0, 0, 0, 0, 0, 0]**.

-| Now functions need to be created for:
+| Now, functions need to be created for:
 * flipping horizontally
 * flipping vertically
 * rotating 90 degrees clockwise or 90 anticlockwise.